Pupil Premium Statement

 Some of our disadvantaged pupils start school well below national expectations as a result of limited experiences and opportunities.
 In order to address the gaps in development and attainment we direct a range of resources, support, interventions, programmes and strategies for children and their families.

 Barriers and challenges faced by some of our disadvantaged pupils are many and varied.
-There barriers often increase in complexity as the children get older.
+The barriers often increase in complexity as the child gets older.

 Barriers may include: